 coming out – the process of disclosing your sexual orientation or gender identity to some or all people.

-cross-dresser - A term for people who dress in clothing traditionally or stereotypically worn by the other sex, but who generally have no intent to live full-time as the other gender.
-Avoid using the word ‘transvestite’ as it is now widely considered a derogatory term.
+cross-dresser – A term for people who dress in clothing traditionally or stereotypically worn by the other sex, but who generally have no intent to live full-time as the other gender.
+Avoid using the older term ‘transvestite’ which is now considered a derogatory term.

 drag king – used to refer to women who dress as men for the purpose of entertaining others at bars, clubs, or other events.

 drag queen – used to refer to men who dress as women (often celebrity women) for the purpose of entertaining others at bars, clubs, or other events.
 It is also used as slang, sometimes in a derogatory manner, to refer to all transgender women.

 dyke – (slang) referring to a lesbian or lesbianism regardless of the person’s actual sexual identity.
 Originally, it was a derogatory label for a masculine or butch woman, and this usage still exists.
 However, it has also been re-appropriated as a positive term implying assertiveness and toughness, or simply as a neutral synonym for lesbian, regardless of individual gender expression.

 fag – (slang) is a shortened version of the word faggot and is a pejorative term and common homophobic slur used primarily in North America against homosexual males.
 The word has many meanings worldwide, like ‘bundle of sticks,’ ‘cigarette’ or as a culinary term for seasoning added to a meal.
 The etymology of the word faggot meaning homosexual is unclear, though the earliest known written reference was in 1914 as a contemptuous word for ‘woman.’
 Some gays have ‘reclaimed’ the word, but many still reject it.
 GLSEN’s ‘Think Before You Speak campaign is an example of the efforts made by the gay community to stop it’s popular usage.